simulanics/XojoScript/README.md

 ## Features ✨

+- **Compile Standalone Executable Applications:** Use the `xcompile` tool to compile your scripts to standalone XojoScript executable applications. 🤗
 - **Cross-platform Plugin Support:** Compile and place plugins in a "libs" directory located beside the xojoscript executable.
 Plugins will automatically be found, loaded, and ready for use in your xojoscript programs.
 - **Cross-platform Library Support:** Load system-level APIs using 'Declare' and use them as you would in Xojo.
 - **Function Support:** Compile and execute user-defined functions and built-in ones.
 Overloading of functions is permitted.